Louisiana Tech Lady Techsters basketball

 The Louisiana Tech Lady Techsters basketball team represents Louisiana Tech University in Ruston, Louisiana.
 The team currently competes in Conference USA.
 The current head coach of the Lady Techsters is Brooke Stoehr.
 Louisiana Tech has won three National Championships and has competed in 13 Final Fours, 23 Sweet Sixteens, and 27 NCAA tournaments.
 The Lady Techsters basketball program boasts three Wade Trophy winners, five Olympic medalists, eight members of the Women's Basketball Hall of Fame, 16 All-Americans, and 21 WNBA players.
-The Lady Techsters have an all-time record of 1193–387 with a .756 winning percentage, the fourth-best all-time winning percentage of any NCAA Division I program.
-The Lady Techsters have made 27 appearances in the NCAA Division I women's basketball tournament, which is the ninth most all-time.
+The Lady Techsters have an all-time record of 1225–422, with a .744 winning percentage, and are the fifth program in NCAA history to reach 1,200 wins.
+The Lady Techsters have made 27 appearances in the NCAA Division I women's basketball tournament, which is the twelfth most all-time.

 History

 Sonja Hogg Era (1974–1982)

 In 1974, Louisiana Tech President F. Jay Taylor established the university's first women's athletic program, a women's basketball team.
 He hired a 28-year-old P.E. teacher at Ruston High School, Sonja Hogg, as the program's first head coach.
-Following 13- and 19-win seasons in 1974 and 1975, she failed to win less than 20 games in a season for the rest of her time at Louisiana Tech.
+Following 13- and 19-win seasons in 1974 and 1975, she never won less than 20 games in a season for the rest of her time at Louisiana Tech.
 The late 70s and early 80s saw much success, with Hogg leading the Lady Techsters to 4 straight Final Four appearances from 1978 to 1981, including 2 national championships in 1980 and 1981.